The Borderland: Plot

 Unknown to either of them, Mrs. Palmer and her assistant Edgar Price have appeared at the power plant, and watch as Fraser's experiments proceed.
 Angry at Fraser for revealing Mrs. Palmer as a fraud, Price seeks to sabotage the experiment.
 Palmer urges caution, warning that they could be meddling in something extremely important.
 Price isn't dissuaded, arguing that it is Fraser who is meddling.
-With Fraser within the magnetic field, Price shorts one of the plant's generators, electrocuting himself in the process.
+With Fraser within the magnetic field, Price shorts one of the plant's generators, electrocuting himself and Mrs. Palmer in the process.
 With the field losing power, the boundary begins to collapse.
 Fraser, now trapped in the field, can see his wife, but can't hear or reach her.
 Not knowing if he can be heard, Fraser shouts out his observations, that the world looks transparent, and that another landscape appears superimposed over it.
 Fraser has no way of knowing if he is looking at a different planet, or Earth in another time.
 Remembering Hartley, Fraser calls out to Dion, Hartley's dead son.
 Hartley, overcome by emotion, also calls out to Dion.
 Knowing that the world is fading out to him, Fraser reaches through the field with his hand.
-Eva, knowing she may lose her husband, grasps his hand, ultimately pulling her husband back to their world.
-Hartley, desperate to reach his son, enters the magnetic field, and is apparently vaporized.
+Eva, knowing she may lose her husband into the other dimension, grasps his hand, ultimately pulling her husband back to their world, while Hartley, desperate to reach his son, enters the magnetic field in turn and is apparently vaporized.
 Eva, having brought her husband back, holds him tight.
+As she inquires about Hartley, Ian simply replies that he left to "join his son."